MadeleineC/TheYummyDataProject/README.md

 Note: Dots in red are restaurants that have not been rated.

 <h3>Which neighborhoods have populations of the target market based on income? </h3>

+We can see that generally-speaking, incomes rise as you move from East Austin to West Austin.
+Median income is very low in 78712 and 78705 zip codes, which makes sense given that they are close to UT.

 <h4>Taco Restaurant Density by Median Income*</h4>